GM may be stuck with the Bolt, even if it makes sense to dump it - KTVZ

 GM has a number of other electric vehicles scheduled to hit US dealerships within the next year, including the GMC Hummer EV pickup, which is expected to start production later this month, and the Cadillac Lyriq, due to start production in the first quarter of 2022.
 An electric version of its bestselling Silverado pickup, is set to become available by the end of next year.

-And the Bolt is tiny — even the slightly larger Bolt EUV is 170 inches long, which while a few inches longer than the original is about a foot shorter than a compact Toyota Corolla.
+And the Bolt is tiny — even the slightly larger Bolt EUV is 170 inches long, which while a few inches longer than the original is about a foot shorter than a compact Toyota Corolla, even if it has somewhat more interior space and cargo capacity because it lacks an engine.

 “It feels like the Bolt is a part of the category of EVs that is being phased out,” said Jessica Caldwell, analyst at Edmunds.
 “It’s a big departure from the ones that we’ll see in the next few years.”